Last updated July 27, 2017.

 If you're a nurse that's ready to take on a leadership role and work even more closely with patients, you may be a good fit for a family nurse practitioner program in Alabama.
-Family nurse practitioners work with physicians in order to deliver high-quality care to patients of all ages.
-As a family nurse practitioner, you may be an important part of an entire family's medical care.
+Family nurse practitioners (FNPs) work with physicians in order to deliver high-quality care to patients of all ages.
+As a family NP, you may be an important part of an entire family's medical care.

 To learn more about your options for becoming a Family Nurse Practitioner in Alabama, request program materials from the schools below.
 We have compiled a comprehensive list of your options, so you can focus on choosing the best school for your needs.